 Sound Bars and Home Theater Receivers

-A self-amplified sound bar (or digital sound projector) is a standalone audio system that is not designed to connect to a home theater receiver, while a passive sound bar actually requires that it be connected to an amplifier or home theater receiver.
+A self-amplified sound bar (or digital sound projector, or under TV sound system) is a standalone audio system that is not designed to connect to a home theater receiver, while a passive sound bar actually requires that it be connected to an amplifier or home theater receiver.

 So when looking for a sound bar, first determine whether you are considering it for use a way to get better sound for TV viewing, without the need for a separate home theater receiver setup with lots of speakers vs a desire to decrease the number of speakers connected to an existing home theater receiver setup.
 If you are looking for the former, go with a self-amplified sound bar or digital sound projector.
 If you desire the latter, go with a passive sound bar, such as those labeled as an LCR or 3-in-1 speaker system.